 Hong Kong XO Sauce

-You can even grate or slice up the rest of that knob of fresh ginger already and freeze it so it is ready to use in a another recipe.
+You can even grate or slice up the rest of that piece of fresh ginger already and freeze it so it is ready to use in an another recipe.

 OK, so this pea stir fry is actually a deja vu recipe for me.